Henry F. Schaefer III: Early life and education

-He then received a National Defense Education Act Fellowship which enabled him to earn a Ph.D. degree in chemical physics from Stanford University in 1969.
-At Stanford he worked with Frank E. Harris on ab initio electronic structure theory and quantum chemistry.
-For his Ph.D. thesis work, he examined the electronic structure of first-row atoms and the oxygen molecule.
+After graduating from MIT, Schaefer was awarded a fellowship from the National Defense Education Act Fellowship to study chemical physics at Stanford University and received his Ph.D. in 1969.
+At Stanford, he worked with chemist Frank E. Harris on ab initio electronic structure theory and quantum chemistry.
+For his Ph.D. thesis, he examined the electronic structure of first-row atoms and the oxygen molecule.
 He published 12 articles in journals including Physical Review and Physical Review Letters prior to defending his dissertation.